rordenlab/tiff-loader/README.md

 The Tagged Image File Format [(TIFF)](https://paulbourke.net/dataformats/tiff/) has become widely used in microscopy due to its support for high-precision imaging (e.g., 16-bit depth) and custom metadata tags that capture essential scanning parameters.

+A challenge is that a single TIFF file can contain 2D images of different size and bit-depth.
+In contrast, NIfTI requires that all slices in a file have identical dimensions.
+Using [ImageJ terminology](https://imagej.net/ij/docs/guide/146-8.html#toc-Section-8) we refer to all the 2D slices that share dimensions as a `stack`, and a TIFF file that has multiple stacks as a `hyperstack`.
+To handle this, the included `loader.js` includes two functions: `tiff2nii()` always returns the first stack in a TIFF image.
+In contrast, `tiff2niiStack()` returns one stack (by default the first) and listing of all the stacks in an image.
+Through successive calls to `tiff2niiStack()`, one can sequentially convert all the stacks in a hyperstack to separate NIfTI images.
+The `tiff2nii` demo program illustrates this.

 Various microscopy tools extend the TIFF format with their own metadata conventions:

 - Leica LSM (Laser Scanning Microscope) images are based on TIFF but incorporate custom metadata and extensions specific to Leica confocal microscopy.